Siege of Douai (1710): Preliminaries

 Map of the fortress and siege works by Eugène Henri Fricx (Note: North on this map is to the right; West to the top of the page.
 The trenches are marked H on the map southwest of the fortress.
 The circumvallation lines are clearly marked.
 The Fieldworks of the Allied army are to the left of the city marked A. The disposition of the French army is marked B.)

 The situation on the ground in Douai was as follows: the fortress was situated on the banks of the river Scarpe and the terrain was marshy, also because the French had inundated the countryside.
 The garrison of the fortress consisted of about 8000 men (Note: Seventeen battalions of infantry, a company of gunners, a brigade of miners and bombardiers, and two regiments of dragoons.) under Albergotti.
 North of the actual fortress there was a second, smaller fortress called the Scarpe fortress, at a distance of"a cannon shot" (a few hundred meters).
 This had a garrison of three battalions and six companies of "invalids".
 The defenses of the city included a system of mines, which would make it necessary to go underground for the besiegers too.
 The Allied main force surrounded the city in a wide semi-circle anchored on the Scarpe between Vitry and the canal to Lille, to the other side of the city at the bridge of Râches over the Scarpe.
-The besieging force under the technical direction of engineer general Guillaume le Vasseur des Rocques and the tactical command of the Princes of Orange (Note: John William Friso as he styled himself, though the title was contested by his cousin Frederick I of Prussia.
+The besieging force under the technical direction of engineer general Guillaume le Vasseur des Rocques and the tactical command of the Prince of Orange (Note: John William Friso as he styled himself, though the title was contested by his cousin Frederick I of Prussia.
 Cf. Second Stadtholderless Period.) and Anhalt consisted of 40 battalions and 32 squadrons, 70 siege guns and 80 mortars.
 They were complemented by 6000 laborers to dig the trenches and construct the circumvallation.
 After the circumvallation (Note: See Quincy for a detailed description of the circumvallation works.) had been completed on 5 May 1710 the trenches were started on the West side of the city, to attack two objectives: the Esquerchin gate on the right (under the Prince of Anhalt), and the Okre gate (under the Prince of Orange) on the left.
 The garrison discovered this too late to prevent it, so they performed a sortie on 7 May with 1200 men under the Duc de Montemart from the Okre gate that scattered the workforce and killed many men from the covering battalion.
 They succeeded in partially destroying the parallel trenches near that gate, before they were driven back by the troops of brigadier Macartney who pursued them to the counterscarp.
 The next day the prince of Anhalt brought up eight kartouwen against a redoubt on the southwest side of the city that had been firing on the neighboring trenches making many casualties under the laborers.
 After 11 May several batteries started to batter this part of the defensive works, taking it out of commission.